mmiele/TechnicalNotes/DASH-Breadboard/⁯Documentation/hld.md

 ## SDN controller

 The SDN controller is **primarily responsible for controlling the DASH overlay services**, while the traditional SONiC stack is used to manage the underlay (L3 routing) and hardware platform.
-The **SDN controller communicates to a DASH device through a gNMI endpoint served by a new DASH SDN agent running inside a new SONiC DASH container**.

 The SDN controller controls the overlay built on top of the physical layer of the infrastructure.
-From the point of view of the SDN control plane, when a customer creates an operation (ex: VNET creation) in a portal, the controller allocates the resources, placement management, capacity, etc. via the 'NorthBound' interface APIs.
+From the point of view of the SDN control plane, when a customer creates an operation, for example a VNET creation, from the cloud portal, the controller allocates the resources, placement management, capacity, etc. via the  **NorthBound interface APIs**.

 ## DASH container

-Microsoft will spearhead the development of the SDN Agent (container) and solicit Community participation.
+The SDN controller communicates to a DASH device through a **gNMI endpoint** served by a new DASH SDN agent **running inside a new SONiC DASH container**.

 In particular
-- The **SONiC orchagent** will be enhanced to translate these objects into SAI_DB objects, including the new DASH-specific SAI objects.
+- The **SONiC orchagent** will be enhanced to translate these objects into **SAI_DB objects**, including the new **DASH-specific SAI objects**.
-- An **enhanced syncd** will then configure the dataplane using the vendor-specific SAI library.
+- An **enhanced syncd** will then configure the dataplane using the **vendor-specific SAI library**.

 A **gNMI schema** (TODO - provide URL) will be created for managing the following DASH services:
 - Elastic Network Interface (ENI)